 Create a new SadConsole .NET project with Visual Studio

-This page describes how to create a new project based on SadConsole Standard using .NET 6.0 and Visual Studio.
+This page describes how to create a new project based on SadConsole using .NET 8.0 and Visual Studio.

 Before using Visual Studio, you'll need to install the SadConsole project templates.
 The first few sections of the Create a new SadConsole .NET project with the SadConsole templates. article describes how to do this.
 Follow those instructions and then come back to this article.